Abstract

 Introduction

 To meet this need, we conducted a large EV proteomics study from peripheral blood across a range of patients with pancreatic cancer, benign pancreatic diseases such as chronic pancreatitis and intraductal papillary mucinous neoplasm (IPMN), and healthy controls.
-Circulating EV (cEV) proteins detected included those involved in metabolism and immune regulation, in addition to proteins involved in protein binding, exocytosis, endocytosis and regulation of cellular protein localization that have been identified in previous studies17, 18.
-Our study represents the largest EV proteomics profiling dataset of pancreatic cancer, therefore providing a resource to the research community to further the understanding of EV roles in pancreatic cancer biology and biomarker discovery.
-To demonstrate the utility of this dataset, we identified multiple candidate biomarkers for cancer diagnosis and validated several in an independent cohort of patients with pancreatic cancer.
-In addition, we identified a set of cEV proteins associated with metastasis and prognosis which could provide a valuable resource for future biomarker studies as well as understanding of systemic changes during pancreatic tumor progression.
+Circulating EV (cEV) proteins detected included those involved in metabolism and immune regulation, in addition to proteins involved in protein binding, exocytosis, endocytosis and regulation of cellular protein localization that have been identified in previous studies17,18.
+We subsequently discovered multiple biomarker candidates for cancer diagnosis and verified several of them in an independent cohort of patients with the potential to aid in diagnosing pancreatic cancer.
+In addition, we identified a set of cEV proteins associated with metastasis which could provide a valuable resource for future biomarker studies.

 Results